IliaMalafeev/SpringBoot_TechnicalTask2_LibraryApp/README.md

 If a person has taken a book more than 10 days ago and still did not return it - that book must be highlighted red in this persons list of books.

 ## Implementation

 Source code in this repository contains all required configurations and functionality, as well as entities, controllers, validators, etc. It is a fully complete functional project.

-If you want to run and test it - you have to create a test database on your local machine and fill out missing fields in database.properties file (do not forget to remove ".origin" from file name).
+If you want to run and test it - you have to create a test database on your local machine and fill out missing fields in `application.properties` file (do not forget to remove ".blanc" from file name).
 I have also added sql script file "postgres_table_creation_commands.sql" with commands to create the necessary tables.